 One of the most celebrated monuments of Paris, built in the early 19th century.
 Find out more about the Arc de Triomphe.

-One of the most famous squares of Paris, former site of the infamous prison stormed in 1789.
+One of the most famous squares of Paris, the former site of the infamous prison stormed in 1789.
 Find out more about the Place de la Bastille.

-The first residence of the kings of France in the Middle-Ages.
+The first residence of the kings of France in the Middle Ages.
 It housed a prison where Marie-Antoinette was taken into before heading to the guillotine.
 It is now a historic monument adjacent to the Sainte-Chapelle.
 Find out more about the Conciergerie.

 What can I tell you more about the Eiffel Tower?
 Everyone knows about the Iron Lady of Paris, built just in time for the centenary of the French Revolution in 1889.
-BUT… there might be some facts that you are not familiar to, read them here.
+BUT… there might be some facts that you are not familiar with, read them here.

 Flame of Liberty

 Did you know that there is a copy of the flame of NYC’s Statue of Liberty in Paris?
-It is located on the Place de l’Alma (8th arrondissement).
+It is located in the Place de l’Alma (8th arrondissement).
 This is a moving place too as Lady Diana died in a car accident in the tunnel just under it – this explains why you’ll find bunches of flowers laid by the monument.